aasteff/IT360_Project/README.md

    python3 save_images.py

 8. follow instructions and the output will be saved to ioc_report.txt and the image whatever you named it.

+note: you need an account for virustotal so you can get a api key.